 - OBH Nordica, Indigo

-I chose the Nordica brand and purchased a step-down unit since I was going from 220V to 110V.
+I chose the Nordica brand and purchased an adaptor since I was going from 220V to 110V.
 I purchased one of the higher-priced Nordica models from Royal Design, a Swedish-based home goods online merchant.

 I’ve been happy with my purchase, especially since the hood looks to be a higher grade than my Cuisinart.